 Alport Syndrome is a genetic disease, meaning it is passed on through genes in families.
 Often, many generations in a family are affected.
 Frequently, the disease does go undiagnosed or misdiagnosed.
 Accurate diagnosis is important to allow for intervention with medications to slow progression of the disease.
+At this time, gene therapy and/or gene editing is not available.

 There are multiple genetic types of Alport Syndrome.